Rotwall72/Threatmixer/README.md

 # *Changelog*

-Version 2.2.4
+Version 2.2.5

-- Marked Watcher 1.5 regions as no longer "new"
+- Tweaked song credits for The Rot
+    - Corrected original song credits from Connor "12LBS" Skidmore to James Primate
-- Updated credits to include github contributers
+- Updated credits for Budc

 Bugfixes:
 - Proper fix to unruly previews made